projen/projen/docs/api/javascript.md

 - *Type:* boolean

-Wether provenance statements should be generated when package is published.
+Should provenance statements be generated when package is published.

 ---